teamresistance/2017-Steamworks-Rewrite/README.md

 # 2017-Steamworks-Rewrite
 Built for Eclipse, this is the 2017 bot Maytag, rewritten to follow the framework set this year.
 OUTDATED (Eclipse)

+# Descripton:
+  * Mecanum Drive
+  * Shoots Balls and picks up and places and gears

 ### Joystick Assignments

   ![Image of Joystick](https://github.com/teamresistance/RolloverBot-2019/blob/master/RO/images/joystick360.jpg)